blackstonetech/Build-Night/TicTacToe/App/README.md

 # App Based

+### Vision
+- Build a simple game app that will provide a platform to explore AI and build AI to play games against players.

 ### Requirements:
 - While on the BTG network players should be able to que for a match
 - The first and second players in the que should be put into a match